Based On The Measurements Shown On Abc Ab Must Be

 Scenario 2: Similar Triangles

 Similar triangles are triangles that have the same shape but different sizes.
-Corresponding angles are equal, and corresponding sides are proportional.
+Even so, corresponding angles are equal, and corresponding sides are proportional.
 If we have two similar triangles, and we know the length of corresponding sides in one triangle and the length of one side in the other triangle, we can use ratios to find the length of AB.

 Example: Let's say we have two similar triangles, ΔABC and ΔDEF.
 If AB corresponds to DE, BC corresponds to EF, and AC corresponds to DF.
 Suppose we know that DE = 6 units, EF = 8 units, DF = 10 units, and BC = 4 units.
-We want to find AB.
+We want to find AB That's the part that actually makes a difference..

 The ratio of corresponding sides is constant: